rayman813/coda2-mode-wordpress/README.md

 ----------

 * To use the syntax mode you must first open or create a .php file.
-* You must then set the sytnax mode to Wordpress by clicking the gear icon in the lower left hand corner of Coda. *NOTE:* If you are not seeing the Wordpress syntax mode you might need to restart Coda.
+* You must then set the syntax mode to Wordpress by clicking the gear icon in the lower left hand corner of Coda. *NOTE:* If you are not seeing the Wordpress syntax mode you may need to restart Coda.
-* Now you will need to open a PHP tag (ie `<?php`).
+* Now you will need to open a PHP tag - `<?php`
 * Once you are inside of the PHP syntax mode you will start seeing the code completion dropdown - try opening a function starting with "get_" and you should see a long list of completion hints.

 That's it!
 You're all set!
 If you have any additions you would like to make, you can either comment here, send a pull request or contact me on my website: www.matthewray.com